jfrog/vault-plugin-secrets-artifactory/README.md

 ### Using pre-built releases

-You can find pre-built releases of the plugin [here][artreleases].
-Once you have downloaded the latest archive corresponding to your target OS, unzip it to retrieve the `artifactory-secrets-plugin` binary file.
+You can find pre-built releases of the plugin [here][artreleases] and download the latest binary file corresponding to your target OS.

 ### From Sources